 That, I decided, was the route I would take: use someone else’s canned solution.
 But first, I wanted to round out my review of possibilities.
 In addition to web-based and downloadable programs for the purpose, my search highlighted the option of creating and running a batch file or command.
-(Creation of a batch file just involved creation of a *.bat file with the desired commands.)
+(Creation of a batch file just involved creation of a *.bat text file with the desired commands.)
 This would have the advantage of flexibility to meet situations not addressed by the foregoing options.
 Basic illustrations:

 - Renji suggested a command (“fsutil file createnew C:\File\presentation.ppt 100000”) to create a file of 100,000 bytes (note that the file and path name might have to be enclosed in quotation marks if they contain spaces).

 - Haddadf suggested a command (“copy %0 %random%.txt”) to create a randomly named file with nonrandom contents.

 Those sorts of commands could be contained within a batch loop to create multiple files.